Interbotix/interbotix_ros_manipulators/interbotix_ros_xsarms/interbotix_xsarm_moveit/README.md

 - **rviz** - responsible for showing the robot model and including the MoveIt MotionPlanning plugin

 ## Usage
 To run this package on the physical robot, type the line below in a terminal (assuming the PincherX 100 is being launched).
+Note that if you're using a 5 or 6 dof arm, you should set the `dof` launch file argument appropriately.
 ```
 $ roslaunch interbotix_xsarm_moveit xsarm_moveit.launch robot_model:=px100 use_actual:=true dof:=4
 ```